 "Recently I’ve sensed an accumulation of many things which cannot be expressed by an objective form like the novel." - Yukio Mishima

 In 2011, Masha Tupitsyn published LACONIA: 1,200 Tweets on Film, the first book of film criticism written entirely on Twitter.
 LACONIA experimented with new modes of writing and criticism, updating traditional literary forms and practices like the aphorism and the fragment.
 Re-imagining the wound-and-quest story, the love narrative, and the female subject in love in the digital age, Love Dog is the second installment in Masha Tupitsyn’s series of immaterial writing.
 Written as a multi-media blog and inspired by Roland Barthes’ A Lover’s Discourse and Mourning Diary—a couple in Tupitsyn’s mind—Love Dog is an art book that is part love manifesto, part philosophical notebook, part digital liturgy.
-The trilogy will culminate with the sound installation Love Sounds/Love Tests, an audio history of love in cinema.
+The trilogy will culminate with the sound installation Love Sounds, a 24 hour audio history of love in cinema.

 To watch the book trailer, listen to and watch Love Dog’s 2-part playlist, and read press, go HERE

 LACONIA: 1,200 Tweets on Film:

 "There is no need to leave behind an entire film.” — 8 1/2